joshrowley/summit/README.md

 ## License

-This project is private and proprietary.
-All rights reserved.
+See [LICENSE](LICENSE) for details.
+This project is provided for personal and educational purposes only.
+Commercial use is prohibited without explicit permission from the author.

 ## Support